Bio-Prime/documentation/docs/SpecificationsOfBioPrime.md

 We divided the system functionality into specific sections:

-* login page
+* Login Page
-* access to primer data library
+* Access to Primer Data Library
-* search and sorting primer data
+* Searching and Sorting Primer Data
-* ordering new primers
+* Adding New Primers
-* adding new primers
+* Costumizing Primer Data
-* changing primer data
+* Ordering New Primers
-* analysis
+* Analysis

 ### Login Page